-The income and capital value of the Fund's investments are mainly denominated in sterling, the Fund's functional currency.
+The Fund's investments are denominated in sterling, the Fund's functional currency.
 The market prices of a number of the Fund's sterling-denominated investments are influenced by underlying currency movements.
-This is consistent with the exposure during the current year.
-However the influence of currency movements on sterling-denominated investments is not separately quantified.
+This is consistent with the exposure during both the current and prior year.
+However the influence of currency movements is not separately quantified.